Kenyatta A.C. Hinkle: Style and themes

 "[Kenyatta A.C.
 Hinkle's] work investigates race, sexuality and history using historical objects in visual and performance art constructs."
-A central mantra to her work is the concept of a 'Historical Present', which is defined as "the residue of history and how it affects our contemporary world perspective".
+An idea central to her work is the concept, cleverly appropriated from grammatical jargon, of a "Historical Present", which she defines as "the residue of history and how it affects our contemporary world perspective".

 It is essential to understand Kentifrican culture in order to understand Hinkle as an artist.
 Kentifrica is "a physical and theoretical location conceived by Hinkle.
 Holding [her] investments in geography, Diaspora, personal vs. collective histories, and the problematics of museum space, Kentifrican artifacts in the gallery space often assume an active role in each shows' narrative".
 This culture places great value and emphasis on the community, which can be seen in the ways Hinkle assembles objects together to interrogate the colonial and white gaze.
-Themes of fluid sexuality and collective responsibility that are important to Kentifrican culture, are also present in the tactics Hinkle employs in her works.
-They form close social circles and gender based roles are not prevalent.
-Through the community they educate and provide social well-being.
-The practices and independence of this culture have prevailed even as other cultures have been dominated by European powers.
+Themes of fluid sexuality and collective responsibility that are important to Kentifrican culture are also present in the tactics Hinkle employs in her works.
+They form close social circles in which gender strictures are not prevalent.
+The community focuses on education and social well-being.
+According to Hinkle's narrative, the practices and independence of this culture have prevailed even as other cultures have been dominated by European powers.
 The presence of this concept in Hinkle's work has a goal: "the Kentifrican figure has a distinct role to heal and empower people who are soft-targets for manipulation and abuse".

 She often uses photographs with her artworks and explores what could result from that.
-For instance, some of her artworks can be seen as nude, but the subject or object is covered in some forms.
-Her work The Contagion (2012) showed, a young African girl not wearing any clothes but there were thick red scribbly lines from her chest up to her head.
-While her feet seem to be tied down with some thick black scribbly lines.
-This work communicated the emotional and uninvited of those emotions and feeling.
+For instance, some of her artworks can be seen as nude, but the subject is obscured or covered in some way.
+For example, The Contagion (2012) shows a young African girl nearly naked, but partly obscured by thick red lines resembling ropes and organic, natural forms.